yurihondo/screentransitionsample/README.md

 ```

 note:
-The reason why it is possible to detect if a screen transition is due to a back event with the following implementation is because, if we exclude the NavController implementation, the OnDestinationChangedListener callback is executed first, followed by the update of the currentBackStack.
-Therefore, at the time the callback is received, the currentBackStack has not yet been updated, meaning that the state of the previous screen can be obtained.
+The reason why it is possible to detect if a screen transition is due to a back event with the following implementation:

-As a result, during a normal transition, the destination passed in the callback does not exist when scanning the currentBackStack within the callback.
-However, if a screen transition occurs due to a back event, the destination passed in the callback will exist in the currentBackStack.

-Thus, by scanning the currentBackStack within the OnDestinationChangedListener callback and checking for the presence of the destination, we can determine with certainty that the screen transition was triggered by a back event.

 ```kotlin
 navHostController.addOnDestinationChangedListener { navController, dest, _ ->